 Working activities are accompanied by practical workshops that introduce the participants to hands-on experience of traditional crafts and forgotten skills.
 These workshops help participants connect in a highly personal way with the texture of the past as lived experience.
 Participants are introduced to the nature of a craft or skill, how it functioned as a part of social life, and how it was imbued by the symbolism of the traditional world-view.
-Participants thus learn not just the basic skills involved in a given craft, but how to "read" their own cultural heritage and that of others from the inside and how to use it to enrich their own lives.
+Participants thus learn not just the basic skills involved in a craft, but how to "read" their own cultural heritage and that of others from the inside and how to use it to enrich their own lives.
 In previous years, participants carved chests, furniture, and doors and made carpets for use in the buildings under restoration.
 Others provided much needed first aid to journal collections and archival materials of importance to the local history of Stolac.

-The set of practical or learning-bydoing workshops has been expanded for 2016.
-The following workshops will be on offer, dependent on demand from participants: the Ninth Stolac Woodcarving Workshop; the Ninth Workshop on The Podgrad Mill, the Third Stolac Workshop on Metal Artisan Crafts, the Third Workshop on the HIDR II house, the Third Stone Carving Workshop and Third Workshop on the Vernacular Architecture of the Stolac Region.
-Activities envisaged for this year include the Third Archery and Falconry course.

-These workshops will have a competitive aspect and participants will receive awards for creativity.
+The set of practical or learning-bydoing workshops has been expanded for 2018.
+The following workshops will be on offer, dependent on demand from participants: a Woodcarving Workshop, a Workshop on the Podgrad Mill, a Workshop on Artisan Metal Crafts, a Workshop on the HIDR II house, a Stone Carving Workshop and a Workshop on the Vernacular Architecture of the Stolac Region.
+There will be two new workshops this year: a Workshop on Calligraphy and Wall Art, led by Hazim Numanagić, involving demonstrations practical of calligraphic techniques and work on the decorative ornamentation in the HIDR 1 and 3 and a Workshop on the Preservation and Conservation of workshops will have a competitive aspect and participants will receive awards for creativity.
 Each workshop will last 5 days.
 Participants will be able to take part in all workshops and contribute to the revival of forgotten skills.